SoftInstigate/restheart-examples/random-string-service/README.md

 This example shows how to add an external dependency to the classpath so that a plugin can use it.

-> By external dependency we mean a dependency that is not included in restheart.jar, thus it must be added to the classpath for the service to work.
+> By *external dependency* we mean a dependency that is not included in restheart.jar, thus it must be added to the classpath for the service to work.

+**To add an external dependency to the classpath just copy it into the directory `plugins`.**

 This service just returns a random string on GET requests and uses an external dependency, Apache Commons Lang.

+Make sure not to copy jars to the directory plugins that are already included in restheart.jar.
+To list of all dependencies included in restheart.jar, you can use Maven:
+- clone restheart
+- `cd restheart/core`
+- `mvn dependency:tree`

 ## How to build and run